 A Woman's Heart - Trilogy (Limited Edition)

-This limited edition 3 CD boxset contains all three Woman's Heart albums:
+This limited edition 3 CD boxset contains all three of the Woman's Heart albums:

 Music has always been key to much of our identity.
 Although we like to think of ourselves as natural born literary geniuses, the tug of the reel, the jig and the hornpipe has always been hard to resist.
 And we’ve often chosen songs to tell our stories, share our sorrows, celebrate our victories.
 In fact, song tales have long navigated a path back and forth across the North Sea, the Atlantic and the Pacific, often returning metamorphosed into shapes virtually unrecognisable, courtesy of their cross-fertilisation by other cultures, other voices.